 Why did we want to ask her?

-The lead in soil can be accumulated in vegetables, then which are eaten by us.
-So food safety is important to human health.
+The lead in soil can accumulate in vegetables, then which are eaten by us？So food safety is important to human health.
 To know more about that, we wanted to ask her.

 What did we know?

-Ms. Xu said that in her daily work, it’s common to find problems of exceed heavy metals in agricultural products, such as cadmium in paddy and lead in vegetables.
+Ms. Xu said that in her daily work, it’s common to find problems of excessive heavy metals in agricultural products, such as cadmium in paddy and lead in vegetables.
 The sources of heavy metals are very extensive, like industrial pollution, pesticide residues and automobile exhaust.
 The pollution can be divided into two parts-- exogenous pollution and endogenous pollution.
-The former like pesticide residues and bacteria can be easily eliminated through common wash and cooking, but not the latter.
+The former like pesticide residues and bacteria can be easily eliminated through common wash and cooking, but the latter not.
 So, the only way to prevent it is to stop the gathering in vegetables.
 That is to solve the environmental problem.

 In China, 12 million tons of vegetables and crops are polluted by heavy metals every year, causing an economical loss of 20 billion yuan.
 The biggest losers are peasants.